 The Company carries insurance coverage on its properties of types and in amounts and with deductibles that it believes are in line with coverage customarily obtained by owners of similar properties.
 In response to the uncertainty in the insurance market following the terrorist attacks of September 11, 2001, the Federal Terrorism Risk Insurance Act (as amended, "TRIA") was enacted in November 2002 to require regulated insurers to make available coverage for "certified" acts of terrorism (as defined by the statute).
 The expiration date of TRIA was extended to December 31, 2014 by the Terrorism Risk Insurance Program Reauthorization Act of 2007 ("TRIPRA").
 Currently, the Company's property insurance program per occurrence limits are \$1.0 billion for its portfolio insurance program, including coverage for acts of terrorism certified under TRIA.
 The Company currently insures certain properties, including the General Motors Building located at 767 Fifth Avenue in New York, New York ("767 Fifth Avenue"), in separate stand alone insurance programs.
 The property insurance program per occurrence limits for 767 Fifth Avenue are \$1.625 billion, including coverage for acts of terrorism certified under TRIA, with \$1.375 billion of coverage for losses in excess of \$250 million being provided by NYXP, LLC, as a direct insurer.
-The Company also currently carries nuclear, biological, chemical and radiological terrorism insurance coverage ("NBCR Coverage") for acts of terrorism certified under TRIA, which is provided by NYXP, LLC, as a direct insurer.
+The Company also currently carries nuclear, biological, chemical and radiological terrorism insurance ("NBCR Coverage") for acts of terrorism certified under TRIA, which is provided by NYXP, LLC, as a direct insurer.
 The Company also currently carries nuclear, biological, chemical and radiological terrorism insurance overage ("NBCR Coverage") for acts of terrorism certified under TRIA, which is provided by NYXP, LLC, as a direct insurer.
-The Company also currently carries nuclear, biological, chemical and radiological terrorism insurance overage ("NBCR Coverage") for acts of terrorism certified under TRIA, which is provided by NYXP, LLC, as a direct insurer.
-The Company including 767 Fifth Avenu
+The Company including 767 Fifth Avenue, but excluding the properties owned by the Company's Value-Added Fund and certain other properties owned in joint ventures with third parties or which we manage.
+The per occurrence limit for NBCR Coverage is \$1.0 billion.
+Under TRIA